CORE + RIND Produces a Health-Conscious Cheese Sauce

 Click here for a Facebook photo gallery

-CORE + RIND, a St. Louis-based startup that produces a dairy-free and health-conscious cheese sauce substitute, has been selected for the first-ever STL Partnership Award.
+CORE + RIND, a St. Louis-based startup which produces a creative cheese sauce, has been selected for the first-ever STL Partnership Award.
 Founders Candi Tenney and Rita Childers were recognized on Tuesday night at the 2017 BALSA Foundation Grant Awards Ceremony.

 The award, which is sponsored by the St. Louis Economic Development Partnership, recognizes a past BALSA Grant awardee who has made significant progress with their business while also being a positive force for the St. Louis small-business community.
 This year’s 10 BALSA Grant finalists were also part of the evening’s program.